 (Of course, you can’t exactly ask a mouse if it is hallucinating, so researchers look for proxy behaviors.
 But just like drunken teenagers who can’t hide their intoxication from their parents, tripping rodents are easily identified if you know what to look for.)

 Will the mouse studies translate up to humans?
 Which psychedelic compounds pack the most anti-inflammatory punch — and carry the least unintended side effects?
 And are there instances — such as clinical depression — where the psychological and physiological effects might be directly related, perhaps even complementary to each other?

 Episode #196 presents a fascinating interview that hints at a major change in a therapeutic paradigm — but also asks at least as many questions as it answers.
 Don’t trade in your asthma-inhaler for a few micrograms of LSD just yet…but keep an open mind.

-VitaMonk’s joint-health stack contains ingredients to increase bone density and strengthen joints, as well as antioxidant, anti-inflammatory compounds like Methylsulfonylmethane (MSM), S-Adenosyl Methionine and Pycnogenol.
+VibraJoint by VitaMonkVibraJoint is a joint-health stack containing ingredients that increase bone density and strengthen joints, as well as antioxidant, anti-inflammatory compounds like Methylsulfonylmethane (MSM), S-Adenosyl Methionine and Pycnogenol.